thipsavanh/Good_ReadMe/README.md

     *  User GitHub email

 ## Installation
     Need to run npm install inquirer and axios.

 ## Usage
-    Initialize with 'node index.js' and a detailed README will be createad through a series of prompts.
+    Initialize with 'node index.js' and a detailed README will be created through a series of questions.

 ## License
     MIT